terrytianyuzhang/adaptive_projection_manuscript_code/README.md

 # Adaptive Projection Manuscript Code

-This repository contains the code used in the paper titled **"[Insert full paper title here]"**, currently under review.
+This repository contains the code used in the paper titled **"Adaptive Projected Two-Sample Comparisons for Single-Cell Expression Data"**, currently under review.
 The code implements statistical procedures and generates all the figures and tables included in the manuscript.

 ## 📁 Repository Structure